OrienteerBAP/Orienteer-Guidebook/editing_the_orienteer_configuration_file.md

 # Creating the Orienteer Configuration File

-*orienteer.properties* is the main file to store initial configuration paramenters for your installation.
-You can download a sample configuration file [link](https://github.com/OrienteerDW/Orienteer/blob/master/orienteer.properties).
+*orienteer.properties* is the file that stores initial configuration parameters of your Orienteer database.
+You can download a sample configuration file [here](https://github.com/OrienteerDW/Orienteer/blob/master/orienteer.properties).

 **Properties**